mervederse/HTML/README.md

-# HTML
+#HTML
-## Basit HTML Uygulamaları
+## Simple HTML Applications

-#### Dosyanın içerisinde 3 basit HTML uygulaması bulunmaktadır.
+#### There are 3 simple HTML applications in the file.

-- Kronometre
+- Stopwatch
-- Sıcaklık dönüştürücü
+- Temperature transducer
-- Sayı Oyunu
+- Numbers Game